Video summary

 I read all your emails.

-This expression to take a step back can be used literally, exactly as it is intended, or figuratively.
+The expression "take a step back" can be used literally, exactly as you mean it, or figuratively.

 When used literally, to step back means to go backwards.